guardian/prout/notes.md

 * Spam labels
 * DOS, expending GitHub quota, hitting random websites for their commit ids

+Can we cache the list of repos that Prout can access?
+Then can *not* perform work if asked to examine a repo we know we can't see.

 So, we should authenticate.

 If an instance of pr-guardian is for a single org, is it reasonable to use shared credentials amongst all repos?